QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The ``@SVector`` in front of the ``[1.0, 2.0, 0.1]`` is a macro for turning a vector literal into a static vector

-All macros in Julia are prefixed by ``@`` in the name, and manipulate the code prior to compilation
+All macros in Julia are prefixed by ``@`` in the name and manipulate the code prior to compilation

-We will see a variety of macros, and discuss the "metaprogramming" behind them in a later lecture
+We will see a variety of macros and discuss the "metaprogramming" behind them in a later lecture

 ..
 Composing Packages : Later, add in a auto-differentiation example when working with NLsolve forwarddiff or capstan